Let us first understand what Smartscan does and why it is a difficult problem to solve.

-Smartscan lets you upload an invoice or a receipt and it will automatically find the information in the document that you need, such as the total amount, order date, and much more.
+Smartscan lets you upload an invoice or a receipt and it will automatically find the information in the document that you need.
+This includes things such as the total amount, order date, and more.
 Let’s see a small example of the information that Smartscan can find for you:

 This saves people many hours of manually typing information into accounting systems which directly translates into cost savings for companies and helps them to become paperless.